 Although fundamental factors do drive the futures market, what is known is already priced in as they say, or is in the process of being priced in, and following the way that the market is reacting to such news is not only a more accurate way to measure this, unless someone has inside knowledge, anything else is just guesswork.

-Therefore, futures speculators tend to rely on charting more than you would see with something like stocks, where fundamental data can be relied on more.
 It can be argued that technical analysis does always trump fundamental analysis, and this argument is a pretty popular one with people on both sides, but with futures trading, there is no doubt that technical analysis rules the roost, at least if you have a proper understanding of the futures market.

 This is especially the case given the fact that the shorter the time frame, the more accurate technical analysis is, and the longer the time frame, the more significant fundamental analysis is, and futures trading involves short to very short time frames by its nature.